adnan-mayof/adnanthedataanalyst/README.md

-### Hi there 👋, my name is Adnan Mayof
+### Hi there 👋,
 And welcome to my page!
-I'm Tanya and I am passionate about data analysis, storytelling, and visualization.
+I'm Adnan and I am passionate about data analysis, storytelling, and visualization.
 Data visualization is a particular love of mine, and I create vizzes either in Tableau (see my Tableau Public page) or in Python, or I mix these two tools.
 For analysis, I mainly choose economic data, since I worked for many years as an economic and financial journalist, or historical data, simply out of love for the topic.

 ---